tbadams45/tbadams45.github.io/_posts/2016-07-01-speech-in-proverbs.md

 # Some Extra Goodies

+These didn't necessarily fit in to any of the themes I've discussed up above.
+However, these are some of the most helpful for me as I'm considering what my own speech would look like.
+I find 27:2 to be particularly convicting.

 > "Let another praise you, and not your own mouth; someone else, and not your own lips."
 27:2